aktos-io/aktos-dcs-python/README.md

 ## Examples

-1. [TESTS.md](./test/TESTS.md) can be considered as a short tutorial.
+1. [Test README](./test/README.md) can be considered as a short tutorial.
 2. Examples can be found in [examples](./examples) directory
 4. aktos-scada as the SCADA and HMI infrastructure: https://github.com/aktos-io/aktos-scada
 5. Qt desktop application: https://github.com/ceremcem/weighing-machine-testing